ghiculescu/jekyll-table-of-contents/README.md

 # jekyll-table-of-contents

 A simple JavaScript table of contents generator.
-Works well with [jekyll](https://github.com/mojombo/jekyll) static sites &mdash; for example, we are using it for our [help pages](http://help.payaus.com/).
+Works well with [jekyll](https://github.com/mojombo/jekyll) static sites.
+At PayAus we are using it for our [help pages](http://help.payaus.com/).

 ## Usage